clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Cons ###

 - Huge installation.
-- Administration is complicated in my opinion.
+- Administering an installation is complicated in my opinion.

 ## Boostnote ##